SpicyHolo/Multi-Agent-Path-planning-MIAPR-/README.md

 <img src="./figs/wh.png" alt="Plot comparing two algorithms" width="900px">

 There is a clearly visible improvement over spacetime prioritty planner method, basically in every metric.
 However both algorithms take too much time on bigger maps.

+## How to run?
+To run the planning software with the visualization software you have to clone this repo and clone the repo that visualize planned paths ([visualizer](https://github.com/MAPF-Competition/PlanViz)).\
+../\
+|--MULTI-AGENT-PATH-PLANNING-MIAPR-\
+|--PlanViz\
+These shoud be in the same folder.\
+Now within MULTI-AGENT-PATH-PLANNING-MIAPR folder is test.sh file that needs to be run from MULTI-AGENT-PATH-PLANNING-MIAPR